-DESCRIPTION: VCTC Intercity transit service provides high-quality bus service between the cities of Ventura County, to and from rail and local bus services, with service extending into Los Angeles and Santa Barbara Counties.
+DESCRIPTION: VCTC Intercity transit service provides high-quality bus service between the cities of Ventura County, to and from rail and local bus, with service extending into Los Angeles and Santa Barbara Counties.
 The system provides vital regional service for all citizens including "transit-dependent", as well as for those who are "choice-riders."
 The fleet is equipped with complimentary Wi-Fi, reclining seats, and made up of commuter-style coaches.
-Farebox revenues projection assumes similar revenues from last year.
-In light of annual service interruptions and delays experienced due to extreme weather events, a modest contingency (\$60,000) is included in this year's contract services expense.
+In addition, FTA CARES Act revenues were applied to reduce use of local and State revenues.
+Following steep declines in ridership, passenger fare revenues are projected to decrease substantially and thus budgeted at 50% of those fares budgeted during Fiscal Year 2019/2020.
+Service demand and farebox performance will be closely monitored as the year progresses.